Pakistan International Airlines: 2020s

 In late December 2023, the Interim government announced a plan to privatise the airline.
 During a question hour in the Senate, the adviser to Prime Minister on Aviation Air Marshal (Retd) Farhat Hussain Khan that said privatisation of Pakistan International Airlines is being carried out under the government's policy to privatise loss making entities.
 The Adviser said that initially PIA will be privatised as a flight entity and the decision on its other properties will be decided later.

 On 6 January 2025, it was reported that PIA would expand its number of destinations to the Middle East by deploying its fleet of Boeing 777 and Airbus A320 aircraft.
 From 20 January 2025 onward, PIA started offering two weekly flights between Sialkot and Bahrain.
 Another two weekly flights are operated between Lahore and Dammam beginning 22 January 2025 while a once-a-week flight commenced on 25 January 2025 between Lahore and Kuwait.
 Besides, PIA will also introduce weekly flights from Faisalabad to Jeddah starting 20 January 2025 and another weekly service between Sialkot and Doha, Qatar from 21 January 2025.

 On 16 July 2025, the UK's Civil Aviation Authority lifted its ban on PIA, also citing safety improvements.
 PIA announced its intention to resume flights to the UK starting with three weekly flights between Islamabad and Manchester, later reducing the frequency to two weekly.
-Although the inaugural flight was continuously delayed due to delays in obtaining a Third Country Operator (TCO) certificate, the airline finally got it on 24 September and subsequently launched flights in October 2025.
+Although the inaugural flight was continuously delayed due to delays in obtaining a Third Country Operator certificate, the airline finally got it on 24 September and subsequently launched flights in October 2025.

+On 23 December 2025, a consortium of companies led by the Arif Habib Corporation was awarded a 75% majority stake at PIA after submitting a bid of 135 billion rupees ($482 million) at auction.
+Following the privatization, Fauji Fertilizer also joined the Arif Habib-led consortium.

+In February 2026, the Arif Habib Group announced its plan to buy the remaining 25% of PIA.
+The consortium intends to complete the deal after expected regulatory approval in April, according to group CEO Shahid Ali Habib.
+Following official clearance, the remaining shares should be paid for within a year.
+This comes after the consortium paid close to Rs135 billion in December to acquire a 75 percent stake.
+The deadline for acquiring the remaining 25% interest is the end of April, and its estimated value is Rs45 billion.